CareRooms

 A similar but unrelated scheme is being proposed in Utrecht, Netherlands.

 In March 2018 Cambridgeshire County Council announced an exploratory deal which will only involve low acuity self funding patients.
 There would not be any contractual arrangement with the council.
 Homeowners would be paid £50 a night and the company would provide any necessary equipment.
 Each placement would have biometric monitoring and instant access to a video GP service.
-The hosts would have to go through a vetting and training process.
+The hosts go through a careful vetting with DBS checks and personal interviews and then a detailed training process.
 If care - above a room and meals - is required it will be provided by a regulated care provider.
 Chief executive Paul Gaudin claims the environment would be much safer than the current facilities that patients are often discharged into.
 Chairwoman of the council committee Anna Bailey states they 'have not committed to piloting CareRooms, but we think the innovative concept is interesting and worth exploring...We would like to give CareRooms the space to explore its concept.

 Councillor Sandra Crawford from Cambridge County Council has said a discussion for CareRooms is needed to be 'scrutinised' by all (councillors, NHS Trusts, social care providers etc).
 Mr Gaudin says he welcomes a discussion and said it was not about 'playing politics' but instead getting 'communities to support each other as much as possible'.

 North Yorkshire County Council and City of York Council sponsored an expansion of the scheme in Selby and York in 2021 to help people recover after being discharged from hospital.
 Tele-care and monitoring equipment is fitted in the rooms to ensure guests vital signs are checked and there is 24-hour video access to a GP service.
 It was said to make use of the "resources that exist within local communities" in a report proposing further expansion to Richmond, Scarborough and Whitby.